opendocsg/slw-judgments-backfill/2015_SGHC_68/report.md

 _The legal c ontext_

 35     Under s 34(5) of the Supreme Court of Judicature Act (Cap 322, 2007 Rev Ed), leave is required for an appeal to the Court of Appeal.
-In this regard, the principles governing when leave ought to be granted are set out in the Court of Appeal decision of _Lee Kuan Yew v Tang Liang Hong and another_ [1997] 2 SLR(R) 862 (“ _Lee Kuan Yew v Tang Liang Hong_ ”) at [16].
+In this regard, the principles governing when leave ought to be granted are set out in the Court of Appeal decision of _Lee Kuan Yew v Tang Liang Hong and another_ <span class="citation">[1997] 2 SLR(R) 862</span> (“ _Lee Kuan Yew v Tang Liang Hong_ ”) at [16].
 Leave to appeal may be granted where a party can show: (a) a _prima fac ie_ case of error; (b) a question of general principle decided for the first time; or (c) a question of importance upon which further argument and a decision of a higher tribunal would be to the public advantage.

 36     In _IW v IX_ , the Court of Appeal affirmed that the same principles apply in custody cases.